techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

      --token-code 123456 \
      --duration-seconds 3600
 ```
+---
 **Complete Example**:

 1. You call aws sts get-session-token with:

-   --serial-number       →The ARN of your MFA device (like arn:aws:iam::123456789012:mfa/your-username)
+`--serial-number: The ARN of your MFA device (like arn:aws:iam::123456789012:mfa/your-username)`

-   --token-code          →The 6-digit code from your MFA app/device
+`--token-code:      The 6-digit code from your MFA app/device`

-   --duration-seconds    →How long the credentials should last (e.g., 3600 = 1 hour)
+`--duration-seconds: How long the credentials should last (e.g., 3600 = 1 hour)`

 2. AWS returns temporary security credentials:
 ```